 Custom labels were added to plates layered on metal chargers (really, pizza pans from the dollar store).

-White manila envelopes were labeled with “toxic” and “biohazard” and provided a place for napkins and cutlery.
+White manila envelopes were labeled “toxic” and “biohazard” and provided a place for napkins and cutlery.

 Flasks were filled with blue juice and dry ice for excitement.
-Water bottles were dressed up in H20 labels.
+H2O labels were applied to water bottles.
 Paper straws were styled with printable science party flags.
-Favor boxes were filled with “exploding popcorn”.
+Favor boxes were filled with “exploding popcorn.”
 The results and conclusion?
-This birthday experiment was a success and throwing a science birthday party was a ton of fun!
+This birthday experiment was a success, and throwing a science birthday party was a ton of fun!